MS in Chemical Engineering

 Successful completion of an MS degree in chemical engineering typically leads to high-level professional positions or continuing on to a PhD degree.
 Recent graduates from the MS program currently hold positions places like Northrop Grumman, St. Gobain, IBM, ExxonMobil, 3M, and Stanford University.

-Plan A, Thesis Option.
-Students pursuing the thesis-based MS degree option (Plan A) are expected to earn 30 hours of credit, with at least 18 credit hours of graduate level coursework.
-Remaining credit hours are earned as MS reading and/or thesis research credits.
-Students who choose this option must also satisfactorily complete their master’s thesis and pass an oral thesis defense.
-Students who pursue the Plan A thesis option are eligible to apply for departmental research awards to help fund their research.
+Students pursuing the thesis-based MS degree must earn 30 credit hours, with at least 18 credit hours from graduate level coursework and 6 – 12 credit hours from research.
+Students who choose this option must also satisfactorily complete their master’s thesis and pass an oral defense.
+Most students complete the Plan A program in two years.

 Students who pursue the coursework-based MS degree must earn a minimum of 32 graduate credit hours.

 Up to 6 credit hours can be from research (optional).
 Students who choose this option are required to pass an oral exit exam.
 Most students complete the Plan B program in a year and a half.